 - Panko bread crumbs: A bit of crunch and help absorb any extra moisture.

 - Wonton wrappers.
 Using store-bought wonton wrappers (available near the tofu in most grocery stores, or in the produce section) makes this recipe even easier.
 However, homemade wrappers would be even more delicious.
-It is up to you which type of wrapper you use.

 - Raw white sesame seeds.
 We recommend coating the dumplings with raw sesame seeds because they will toast as the dumplings cook, and you don’t want them to burn.